wgxcodersdc/organization/learning-resources/front-end-hack-nights/README.md

 * 8:00 - 8:15pm - Lightning Talk (a quick presentation or talk) (if planned)
 * 8:15 - 8:30pm - Wrap Up

 All study groups are scheduled via our [Meetup](http://www.meetup.com/Women-Who-Code-DC/) page.
+We meet every Monday 06:30-08:30 pm.

 ## What if I'm a first timer that's never coded before?